pivotal/docs-tap/getting-started.md

     kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/download/v1.9.0/cluster-operator.yml
     ```

-1. Now that a new API has been installed and is available on the cluster, we must
+1. After a new API is installed and available on the cluster,
-create corresponding RBAC rules to give relevant permissions to both the
+create the corresponding role-based access control (RBAC) rules to give relevant permissions to both the
-services-toolkit controller manager, as well as the users of the cluster.
+services-toolkit controller manager and the users of the cluster by configuring `resource-claims-rmq.yaml`.

+**Example:**

-Start with the RBAC required by the services-toolkit controller-manager.
+In the following example, we start with the RBAC required by the services-toolkit controller-manager.
 The rules in this `ClusterRole` get aggregated to the services-toolkit controller
 manager through the label, meaning that the services-toolkit controller manager
-is then able to get, list, watch and update rabbitmqcluster resources.
+is then able to get, list, watch and update all rabbitmqcluster resources.

-A ClusterRole like this would be required for each additional API resource
+**Note:** A ClusterRole like this would be required for each additional API resource
 installed onto the cluster.

     ```